Feel free to send issue and bugs reports to email@example.com

 For plane strikes the calc will assume you are sending the same stack of planes to the target repeatedly until one side dies (just like any other battle), unless you set the "Max Rounds" parameter.
 To simulate a single bombing run set "Max Rounds" to 1.
 For rockets a single strike is calculated regardless of what Max Rounds is set to.

 Patrolling is not yet implemented but one round of an air attack should roughly approximate 4 rounds of patrolling.
-However, this will not work for planes defending on patrol as they do not defend when on patrol.

 It is currently possible to specify some unrealistic scenarios.
 Checks are being added to deal with these, but it is up to the user to have some idea of what input values and combinations are possible in game.
-A number of things are currently checked for out of bounds settings, for example, morale, terrain and unit level.
+A number of things are currently checked for out of bounds settings, for example, condition, terrain and unit level.

 If you specify water terrain for a non naval unit it will be treated as a convoy.
 The same is true for planes on land terrain.
 If a sea convoy is in range of a land unit or if a land convoy is in range of sea unit it is assumed that the convoy is embarking or disembarking and a sea unit will be able to hit a land convoy and a land unit will be able to hit a sea convoy.
 If this is not desired be sure to specify the positions appropriately.